Our Animal Services Officers:

 - Educate people about animal care and staying safe around animals

-Animal Related Calls (Urgent)
+Urgent Animal Related Calls in Dane County, Wisconsin

 - Animal bites.
 Call or use the button, below.